IBM-Cloud/terraform-provider-ibm/website/docs/r/app_domain_shared.html.markdown

 # ibm\_app_domain_shared

-Create, update, or delete shared domain on IBM Bluemix.
+Provides a shared domain resource.
+This allows shared domains to be created, updated, and deleted.

 ## Example Usage